3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

   CityGML datasets
 * Full support of 3D Coordinate Reference Systems (CRS) and 3D coordinate transformations; support for user-defined CRS
-* Coordinate transformations for CityGML exports
+* Coordinate transformations for CityGML/CityJSON exports
 * Map window for graphical selection of bounding boxes
-* XML validation of CityGML instance documents
+* Validation of CityGML/CityJSON instance documents
-* Multithreaded programming facilitating high-performance CityGML processing
+* Multithreaded programming facilitating high-performance data processing

 The @name@ comes with both a Graphical
 User Interface (GUI) and a Command Line Interface (CLI).
 The CLI